 - 6.1.
-CRAN will take into account the following considerations relating to the imposition of universal service obligations: - (a) sustainability of the obligations; - (b) practicality of implementation of the obligations; and - (c) probable impact of the obligations. - 6.2.
+CRAN will take into account the following considerations relating to the imposition of universal service obligations: - (a) sustainability of the obligations; - (b) practicality of implementation of the obligations; - (c) probable impact of the obligations; and - (d) the services a licensee has provided or is providing to remote areas that are not commercially viable. - 6.2.
 Obligations may be designed and prioritized by CRAN according to a commercial viability analysis described more fully hereunder.
 This applies mainly to supply-side oriented projects which are aimed at building and operating infrastructure by licensees to supply specific services.
 These obligations are to be economically viable, or at times are close to becoming viable.
 A commercial viability analysis can be used to categorize, group and prioritize individual project clusters. - 6.3.
 Some obligations might not be commercially viable, such as capacity building or technology upgrades where the focus is mainly on sustainability of existing projects to better provide telecommunications services.